-You know how those whisper campaigns go: in the Third Reich, being said to have Jewish heritage was the ultimate slur.
+You know how those whisper campaigns go: in the Third Reich, having people claim that someone had Jewish heritage was the ultimate slur.
 There would have been plenty of people ready, willing and able to malign Adolf (behind his back, of course) out of sheer malice, crafting bogus theories out of thin air.
 Nobody at all did it openly, but once someone started something, it never would have ended.
 Hitler wanted to batten down that hatch securely so nobody could go poking around and start saying that Hitler himself was Jewish based on this or that loose end.
 Thus, he tasked Hans Frank to take care of it on the down-low.

-On the plus side for the Frankenberger case, Frank would have had Hitler's assistance in uncovering the facts and all the tools of the Nazi empire expressly designed to make people cooperative (Frank was hanged for being a bad guy).
+On the plus side for the Frankenberger case, Frank would have had Hitler's assistance in uncovering the facts and all the tools of the Third Reich expressly designed to make people cooperative (Frank was hanged for being a bad guy).
 So, the Frank claim cannot be disregarded - but it requires corroboration, and there is none.

 |Adolf Hitler's half-brother, Alois Jr., died on 20 May 1956 in Hamburg.|

 All of this was known in the 1940s.
 It was common during World War II to call Adolf Hitler 'Schicklgruber' as a form of disparagement; but then, it also was common to call him a housepainter, which he manifestly was not (he painted bad watercolors).
 There is no definitive answer as to Alois' biological heritage (or whether Klara was cheating on Alois).
 Thus, there is none to Adolf's, either.